PrimaryDotHealth/ruby-guide/README.md

 end
 ```

+I wouldn't use drapper if we use view models, there is no need to add a new gem when you can handle presentation logic with presenter or view models.

 ### Model Hooks
 Most of the rails community has turned against using hooks, you probably shouldn't use them except as validators
 ```ruby